hanleyweng/CantoJpMin/README.md

 # CantoJpMin (廣東話/粵語 - 粵拼 - 縮細)
 Cantonese Jyutping Minimized

 This is a small script to enable Cantonese to Jyutping conversions (also known as 'Cantonese Transliteration' or 'Cantonese Romanization').
-The script is optimized for small apps and static web pages or apps.
+The script is optimized for small web apps and static web pages.
 It does does not require a backend server.

 ## Info